noxonsu/onout.org/doc/contributing.md

 Usecase: First product which made with "revshare" model called "FarmFactory" earns 1900 USD every month (the stats is open https://codecanyon.net/item/farmfactory-ethereum-assets-staking-yield-farming/29987071 ) .
 You think not so much?
 In comparison with full time job yes.
 But

 - ✅ this revenue coming fully automatically (all bugs are fixed, developer don't spend a lot of time).
-- ✅ this is not fulltime job (get paid for time), this is not "freelance job" (get paid once for job).
-This is "spent time now, get money for years"
+- ✅ this is not fulltime job (where you get paid for time spent), this is not "freelance job" (get paid once for job has done).
+Our is "spent time now, get money for years".
 - ✅ in this case: the developer spent about 100 hours for this product. let's calculate 50 USD per hour = 3000 USD he would receive at "regular" job.
 But from farm factory he has received ~20 000 USD (calculated on 50% revshare model, real revshre present is less, but you will get 50%)
 - ✅ you can work with as without leaving your full time job
+- ✅ it's like a game development, you release a game on steam.com and earn each sale

 ## Risks?
 People don't like risk according  https://en.wikipedia.org/wiki/Risk_aversion theory.
 So this let's see full statistics (Calculated November 2022 statistic):